Brightify/Cuckoo/README.md

 ## Contribute
 Cuckoo is open for everyone and we'd like you to help us make the best Swift mocking library.
 For Cuckoo development, follow these steps:
-1. Make sure you have Xcode 9.1 installed
+1. Make sure you have latest stable version of Xcode installed
 2. Clone the **Cuckoo** repository
 3. In Terminal, run: `make dev` from inside the **Cuckoo** directory
-4. Open `Cuckoo.xcodeproj` and peek around
+4. Open `Cuckoo.xcodeproj`
+5. Select either `Cuckoo-iOS` or `Cuckoo-macOS` scheme and verify by running the tests (⌘+U)
+6. Peek around or file a pull request with your changes

 The project consists of two parts - runtime and code generator.
 When you open the `Cuckoo.xcodeproj` in Xcode, you'll see these directories:
     - `Source` - runtime sources
     - `Tests` - tests for the runtime part
-    - `CuckoGenerator.xcodeproj` - project generated by `swift package generate-xcodeproj` for the Generator sources
+    - `CuckoGenerator.xcodeproj` - project generated by `make dev` containing Generator source code

 Thank you for your help!